Xaaq/Rocket-args/docs/contributing.md

     $ poetry install
     ```

-1. Go inside virtualenv created by `poetry` **(If later you exit shell and open it again make sure to execute this
+1. Go inside virtualenv created by `poetry`:
-    command again - otherwise installed python packages probably won't be available)**:

     ```
     $ poetry shell
     ```

+    !!! note
+        If you will exit shell and open it afresh make sure to execute this command again - otherwise installed python
+        packages probably won't be available.

 1. `poetry` have already installed [pre-commit](https://pre-commit.com/) for you - we use it to run various formatters
     automatically on every commit.
 To turn on (install) `pre-commit` in this repository type: